wunderbaum/ESP-EC3000-MQTT-Bridge/README.md

 Wunderbaums changes:
 - made a platformio version out of it.
 - wifi-credentials are now in an external file include/wifidata.h
-- added a whitelist in
+- added a whitelist in include/whitelist.h
-- include/whitelist.h
+- added home assistant auto discovery

 # ESP-EC3000-MQTT-Bridge